Maximizing Success: A Guide to Understanding the Employee Life Cycle

 A life cycle model (ELC) visualizes how employees engage with their companies.
 The model consists of six stages: Attraction, Recruitment, Onboarding, Development, Retention, and Separation.

-Employee life cycle models encompass all phases of an employee's experience within an organization.
+Employee life cycle models encompass all phases of an employee's experience within a work organization.
 This framework formats that trajectory into engagement strategies for each stage an employee enters.
-For example, a company can develop a suitable solution for retaining employees when they have an excellent recruitment strategy but high turnover rates.
+For example, a company can develop a suitable solution for retaining employees when they have an excellent recruitment strategy but high employee turnover rates.

 The employee life cycle model closely follows the customer life cycle model, which was purposely done!
 A company's employee life cycle strategy must consider employee experiences just as much as customer experiences.